Lukas-Netz/se-rwth.github.io/_pages/topics/Automotive.md

 of expected and actual behavior, subsystems may be automatically validated and thus developed in an agile way.

-## Modeling logical architecture: function nets
+## Modeling Logical Architecture: Function Nets
 The conceptual gap between requirements and the logical architecture of a car is closed in [[GHK+07]](#GHK+07) and [[GHK+08]](#GHK+08).
 Here, feature views modeled as a function net are used to implement the mapping between feature-related requirements and the complete logical architecture of a car.

-## Variability of car software
+## Variability of Car Software
 Automotive functions that may be derived from a feature view are often developed in Matlab/Simulink.
 As variability needs also to be handled in development artifacts, we extended Matlab/Simulink with delta modeling techniques (see also